belluzj/fantasque-sans/README.md

-All credits goes to the creator ,i fixed some bugs that's it.
+All credits goes to the creator ,just fixed some bugs that's it.
 --> see build section.